Should I Write A Letter To My Ex?

 • Hate letter – the letter to inform your ex what a bad person he or she is.

 Instead of reattracting the dumper, they put expectations on the dumper and make him or her want to come back even less.
-I know a lot of people on the internet say letters are long-term plans, but that’s nonsense.
-Letters don’t plant seeds because dumpers aren’t thinking about getting back with their exes.
+The dumper usually feels pressured and disrespected, and associates more negative thoughts and feelings with the dumpee.

-But when that happens, they don’t need a letter from their ex to remind them that their dumpee is a nice person who may still be available to them.
-Dumpers simply aren’t attractive to niceness.
-They know or assume dumpees want to be with them, but they don’t care about it, which is why they don’t want to see that their ex is waiting for them.
+But when that happens, they don’t need a letter from their ex to remind them that their ex is a nice person who may still want to get back with them.
+Dumpers simply aren’t attracted to their ex’s thoughtfulness and niceness.
+They know or assume their ex wants to be with them, but they still don’t care.
+Seeing their ex waiting for them only makes them crave more space.

 Some of those emotions include: